slms4redd/slms-documentation/install/geoserver.rst

 GeoServer data directory
 ------------------------

-We are going to put geoserver related data inside the directory ``/var/geoserver``.
+We are going to put geoserver related data inside the directory ``/var/???_geoserver``.

-Each geoserver instance will have its own subdir within that one:
+Each geoserver instance will have its own dir within that one:

 * ``/var/stg_geoserver``: for the staging geoserver instance
 * ``/var/diss_geoserver``: for the dissemination geoserver instance